Global News Morning: Weekdays

 Global News Morning on Global BC airs from 5:00 to 9:00 AM PT on weekdays.
 It is simulcast on Global Okanagan.
-The weekday edition of Global News Morning is hosted by Sonia Sunger with Paul Haysom as news anchor, Mark Madryga as meteorologist, and Katelin Owsianski as in studio traffic anchor with Amber Belzer in Global 1 for airborne traffic.
+The weekday edition of Global News Morning is hosted by Jason Pires and Sonia Sunger as news anchors, Mark Madryga as meteorologist, and Katelin Owsianski as in studio traffic anchor with Amber Belzer in Global 1 for airborne traffic.
 Global News Morning is currently British Columbia's most-watched morning show.

 Weekends

-Global News Morning airs from 7:00am – 10:00am on weekend mornings.
-This edition is hosted by Jennifer Palma with Stephanie Florian on weather and Jay Janower on sports.
+Global News Morning airs from 7:00 am – 10:0 0am on weekend mornings.
+This edition is hosted by Jennifer Palma with Steph Florian on weather and Jay Janower on sports.

 Global Calgary

 Weekdays

 Global News Morning on Global Calgary airs weekdays at 5:00 to 9:00 AM MT.
 It is simulcast on Global Lethbridge.
-Global News Morning on Global Calgary is hosted by Dallas Flexhaug, Blake Lough, Meteorologist Tiffany Lizee, and traffic specialist Leslie Horton.
-Jordan Witzel was the on-air meteorologist for the program until his departure from the station in May 2021.
+Global News Morning on Global Calgary is hosted by Bindu Suri, Blake Lough and Leslie Horton on weather and traffic.